-Alternative E includes spring and fall HFEs; no spring HFEs in the first 10 yr; rapid response tested every fourth HFE matching Paria flood; spring and fall HFEs in long-term strategies E1 and E2; fall HFEs only in long-term strategy E4; and no HFEs in long-term strategies E3, E5, and E6.
+Alternative E includes spring and fall HFEs; no spring HFEs in first 10 years; rapid response is tested every fourth HFE matching Paria flood; spring and fall HFEs in long-term strategies E1 and E2; fall HFEs only in long-term strategy E4; and no HFEs in long-term strategies E3, E5, and E6.
 This alternative has lower monthly water volumes in August, September, and October.
-Low summer flows occur in some years (triggered) of the second 10 yr in long-term strategies E2 and E5.
-Long-term strategies E1-E6 have fewer growing-season extended high flows than Alternative A (long-term strategies E2 and E5 have slightly more than the other Alternative E long-term strategies) and more HFEs than Alternative A. Long-term strategies E1 and E2 have similar numbers of HFEs; the number of fall HFEs for long-term strategy E4 is similar to those for long-term strategies E1 and E2.
-The model results for each of the metrics as well as the overall score for Alternative E are presented in Table G-19 for longterm strategy E1, in Table G-20 for E2, in Table G-21 for E3, in Table G-22 for E4, in Table G-23 for E5, and in Table G-24 for E6.
+Low summer flows occur in some years (triggered) of the second 10 years in long-term strategies E2 and E5.
+Long-term strategies E1-E6 have fewer growing season extended high flows than Alternative A, (long-term strategies E2 and E5 have slightly more than the other Alternative E long-term strategies); and more HFEs than Alternative A. Long-term strategies E1 and E2 have similar numbers of HFEs; the number of long-term strategy E4 fall HFEs is similar to long-term strategies E1 and E2.
+The model results for each of the metrics as well as the overall score for this alternative are presented for long-term strategy E1 (Table G-19), followed by long-term strategies E2 (Table G-20), E3 (Table G-21), E4 (Table G-22), E5 (Table G-23), and E6 (Table G-24).